 Focus on their safety:.
 It is empowering to teach your child how to keep themselves and your family safe.
 Explaining that the new rules like social distancing are to keep germs from spreading, not because they are in trouble or are being punished.
 You can also reassure them something like this won’t last forever, but it is very important right now.
 Try to use a calm, reassuring voice.

-Stick with the facts: Pick one trusted news source like the CDC or Illinois Department of Public Health’s websites.
+Stick with the facts about coronavirus: Pick one trusted news source like the CDC or Illinois Department of Public Health’s websites.
 Inform yourself so that you are better equipped to honestly answer your children’s questions.
 Also, be mindful of your use of screen time.
 Too much information on one topic can have a serious impact on mental health.

 Take their lead: Try to only answer the question your child has asked.
 It is natural for adults to instinctively provide additional information, but this isn’t always true for kids.
 Some will want to spend time talking, but others may not.
 That is all normal.